 - i.
 Agah and Brown reviewed the second draft of the BP/AP for Land Use Development, Public Private Partnership (P3) and Real Estate Management. - ii.
 The District is working with CCLC on several unrelated BP/AP's and have updated a majority of the procurement bids for facilities and construction. - iii.
 Askar stated the business related BP/AP's have been updated and sent to the VPs for review.
 There were no major changes in the first set that will impact this group. - iv.
-Askar reminded the Facilities departments about the bid thresholds.
-Purchasing has received some requisitions that have not gone through the proper bidding process.
-These have to be returned to the college, which in turn delays the process.
-Askar offered to re-send the information to the colleges as a reminder of the process.
-It is important to follow the process that were board approved and by the bid limits set by the state, especially because a lot of the funds we are using related to COVID-19 are grant funded so we will have additional audits. - v.
 Under the Public Contract Code 20651 during a bid process the communication protocol guidelines must be followed and the college should direct vendors/bidders to Purchasing (in writing) to avoid interference.

-FPDC will review the updated BP/AP's before they are presented to BOT
+• FPDC will review the updated BP/AP's before they are presented to BOT